 Imaging can help doctors look for changes in the brain’s appearance.
-Two commonly used imaging techniques are computed tomography, or CT, and magnetic resonance imaging, or MRI.
-Both are sophisticated technologies that may be able to detect that certain brain areas are shrinking in children with juvenile Batten disease.11,13
+Two commonly used imaging techniques are computed tomography(CT) and magnetic resonance imaging (MRI).
+Both are sophisticated technologies that help detect whether certain brain areas are shrinking in children with juvenile Batten disease.2,11

 - *DNA analysis

-*There can often be difficulty seeing the signs described above.
-For example, the interior surface of the eye can appear normal early in the disease when autoflourescent deposits are very small.
-Vacuolated lymphocytes and dolichols may be present at levels too low to detect in blood or urine.
-The only definitive diagnosis for genetic diseases like juvenile Batten disease is a DNA test.2,5,8
+*There can often be difficulty seeing some of the signs described above.
+For example, vacuolated lymphocytes and dolichols may be present at levels too low to detect in blood or urine.
+The only definitive diagnosis for genetic diseases like CLN3 or other forms of Batten is a DNA test.5